joncrain/joncrain.github.io/_posts/2018-12-05-creating-munkireport-modules-partiii.md

 "name": "joncrain/awesome",
 ```

-Once you check again, you may get a warning that your pacakge has a similar name to another package, and if you're ok with that just continue.
+Once you check again, you may get a warning that your package has a similar name to another package, and if you're ok with that just continue.
 It will do more magic and you will see this:

 ![packagist]({{ site.url }}/images/packagist.png){:height="100%" width="100%"}